nsursock/track-record-v6/src/posts/4p5/generational-imitation.md

     text: "The ethical imperative you identify - our responsibility to future generations - transforms this from abstract philosophy into urgent moral action."
 inspired_by: "'Cat's in the Cradle' by 'Ugly Kid Joe' on 'America's Least Wanted'"
 layout: post.njk
-meta_description: "Can we escape our parents' influence?
-This essay examines the tension between inherited patterns and existential self-creation."
+meta_description: "Transform inherited patterns into personal growth.
+Learn how to balance family influence with existential self-creation and authentic living."
 published_date: "2025-05-23T06:00:39+00:00"
 slug: generational-imitation
 tags: